 A candle can enhance the ambiance of a room, but its wax can cause major headaches if it ends up spilled.
 To remove a waxy stain, use a butter knife to scrape off as much as of the large chunks as possible and then run the vacuum.
 Next, lay a damp cotton towel over the stain and run a hot iron over it.
 The wax will melt from the heat and stick to the cloth, eliminating the stain.

 Even a very minor injury can leave you with a big mess to clean! to get rid of blood, it’s usually best to let it dry.
 Then, use a scrub brush to loosen as much of the stain as possible.
 Run the vacuum cleaner and then use a clean cloth and a mixture of 2 teaspoons dish washing detergent and 2 cups of cold water to scrub the stain.
 If you can still see traces of the stain, you can try a solution of ammonia and water.

-If stains persist despite using these methods, it’s a good idea to seek the help of a professional cleaning service.
+If stains persist despite using these methods, it’s a good idea to seek the help of a commercial cleaning service.
 Orbit Cleaning Australia would be glad to assist you with your stain remove all problem and other cleaning needs. contact us today for a free quote.